 You are not required to participate in the protest since the protestor is actually challenging the government’s award action.
 Read information about the GAO Automatic Stay.

 To adequately participate in a bid protest, you may want to seriously consider retaining a government contract protest lawyer because he or she can be admitted into a protective order.
 The protective order prohibits disclosure of sensitive information during a protest.
 Generally, attorneys are admitted into a protective order.
-As a contractor, you will not be allowed given the sensitive information at risk when challenging the award decision.
+As a contractor, you will not be allowed given sensitive information at risk when challenging the award decision.